 The Christmas Markets in Vienna have a long history and tradition, dating back hundreds of years.
 They are truly one of my favorite things about Vienna and something I looked forward to every year when I was living there.
 In mid November, markets start popping up all over Vienna and there are many markets to choose from.
-My favorite, and the biggest in the city, is the one in front of City Hall (take the underground line U2 to Rathaus).
+My favourite, and the biggest in the city, is the one in front of City Hall (take the underground line U2 to Rathaus).

 Glühwein; is hot red wine with spices such as orange and cinnamon.
-When you buy these drinks you will pay a deposit for the cup which will be returned when the cup is returned.
+When you buy these drinks you will pay a deposit for the cup which will be returned when the cup is brought back.
 Usually the cups are quite unique with Christmas pictures and often the name of the market, so you can also keep the cup as a nice souvenir.

-When people first think about Christmas Markets in Europe they immediately picture the gorgeous German markets and even London's Winter Wonderland or Paris's display on the Champs-Elysees.
+When people first think about Christmas Markets in Europe they immediately picture the gorgeous German markets and even London's Winter Wonderland or Paris' display on the Champs-Elysees.
 However, some of the most beautiful markets I've seen have been in Vilnius, Lithuania.

 Although everyone is covered in jackets, scarves, hats, and gloves, November and December are some of the best months to travel to this cold capital.
 The Christmas Market at the heart of the capital boasts quaint, white, panelled booths with locals selling everything from mulled wine, local art and handmade chocolates.
 This underrated market is filled with the friendliest Lithuanians which makes it even more special.

-Also dotted around are alternative markets such as the Little Angels Market in Heinrich-Heine-Platz, offering a unique Art-Nouveau setting; the Little Stars Market in Stadtbrückchen-Platz, a hidden gem, where sparkling stars glisten on the walls of the sky-blue stalls and the canopy above is strewn with a number of giant crystals.
+Also dotted around are alternative markets such as the Little Angels Market in Heinrich-Heine-Platz.
+Offering a unique Art-Nouveau setting; the Little Stars Market in Stadtbrückchen-Platz, a hidden gem, where sparkling stars glisten on the walls of the sky-blue stalls and the canopy above is strewn with a number of giant crystals.

 Don't miss out on buying a kürtős kalács, a pastry native to Hungary, which is also known as "chimney cake", to nibble on while wandering.
 If you're after something more substantial, there's also plenty of delicious Hungarian food including lángos (deep fried flat bread) and goulash served in hollowed-out bread.

 There is plenty to do for families, couples, even solo travellers and as long as you enjoy good food and Christmas - you will love it!
 When they say that Belgians are some of the best chocolatiers in the world, they aren't lying!
-We love Christmas and the Brussels Christmas Markets were incredible and well worth a trip (especially when it is an easy Eurorail ride away from London)!
+We love Christmas and the Brussels Christmas markets were incredible and well worth a trip (especially when it is an easy Eurorail ride away from London)!